aprsworld/mqttLocalLogger/mqttLocalLoggerCSV.README.md

 Is the X coordinate on the screen.
 When --display-hertz is used then this determines the the column to post the csvOutput.

+## csvOutputFormat

+Will apply a printf like formatting to the data in the column.
+This format will pertain to data displayed on a screen or written to the CSV logfile.
+Typical formats might be `"%8.8s"`, `"%06d"``,`"%9.2lf"`, etc.

+If you use a format `"$%3.2lf"` and you do not want the `$` to show in the csv file then you must create a column entry where csvColumn=`""`, and the format to be `"$"`.
+Then use "%9.2lf"`  in the entry that has a non-empty csvColumn.

+Simply put anything that is to be excluded from the csv file must have an empty csvColumn and may have an empty jsonPath.